RahulReddy-Ramasagaram/portfolio/README.md

 👋 Hi, I’m Rahul Reddy Ramasagaram.
 🌱 I'm a recent graduate with a Master's in Computer Science from the University of Southern Mississippi, USA.
-👀 I’m looking for a full time data engineer/software engineer oppurtunities in USA.
+👀 I’m looking for full-time data engineer/software engineer opportunities in the USA.
-📫 Reach out to me in linkedin https://www.linkedin.com/in/rahul-reddy-9984b9131/.
+📫 Reach out to me on LinkedIn: https://www.linkedin.com/in/rahul-reddy-9984b9131/.